zenmoto/zenmoto.github.io/_posts/2014-03-18-webgl-slippy-map.md

 These days when we think about maps on the Internet we think about Google Maps.
 Before Google Maps came Mapquest.
 Now we have a huge variety of online maps (Bing, OpenStreetMap, Apple Maps), libraries to work with them (OpenLayers, Modest Maps, Google Maps API, Leaflet.js), and cloud mapping infrastructure (CloudMade, OpenStreetMaps, Google Maps).
-But all the big players share a few things in common- they are all based on the Spherical Mercator[^spherical mercator] projection and they are all based on a uniform grid overlaid upon that projection.
+But all the big players share a few things in common- they are all based on the Spherical Mercator[^spherical_mercator] projection and they are all based on a uniform grid overlaid upon that projection.
 In other words, (absent licensing restrictions), you can use ModestMaps with Google Maps tiles.
 Or Leaflet with OpenStreetMaps.
-The URLs (and the URL patterns) are similar; there is a difference between OpenStreetMaps and Google Maps in that the y-axis[^y-axis] is counts up from the bottom in one and from the top in the other, but generally they are all built on the same model.
+The URLs (and the URL patterns) are similar; there is a difference between OpenStreetMaps and Google Maps in that the y-axis[^y_axis] is counts up from the bottom in one and from the top in the other, but generally they are all built on the same model.

-[^spherical mercator]: The Earth is not, as many of us have been taught, a globe or a sphere.
+[^spherical_mercator]: The Earth is not, as many of us have been taught, a globe or a sphere.
 It's wider at the equator than it is at the poles, making it an _oblong spheroid_.
 In fact it's not actually even an oblong sphereoid- it's not regular in that description either.
 As we describe the Earth more and more accurately, we use different [datums](http://en.wikipedia.org/wiki/Datum_(geodesy)) to better describe the unique shape of the earth.
 The _spherical_ in Spherical Mercator means that we simplify everything by presuming that the Earth is a sphere.
 My high school physics teacher would be proud.

-[^y-axis]: I talked a lot above about latitude __not__ being the _y_ axis- why am I using _y_ axis here?
+[^y_axis]: I talked a lot above about latitude __not__ being the _y_ axis- why am I using _y_ axis here?
 It's a subtle point that took me a while to really understand- projection is taking a location on a globe and placing it on a cartesian plane.
 If we are talking about a point on the globe it's latitude.
 If we are talking about a spot on a _map_, a two-dimensional representation, it's the _y_ axis as we suspected all along.